cmwema/mapty/README.md

       sytax :
           map.on('click', callBackFunction)

-          - map.om is a leaflet method( an invent listener on the map.
+          - map.on is a leaflet method( an invent listener on the map.
           - 'click' is the event created by leaftlet
           - callBackFunction - e.g. (mapEvent) => {console.log(mapEvent)}